ilya372317/image-symfony-support/README.md

             arguments:
                 $targetDir: '%user_image_directory%'

 And that's it!
-Now if you need save image related to User entity.
+Now if you need to save image related to User entity.
 Just get UserEntityManager by dependency injection and save your image.

 ## Factories
-This is all cool, but that if you need resize image before save it to filesystem?
+This is all cool, but that if you need to resize image before save it to filesystem?
 All some another things?
 To answer this questions, I use abstract factory pattern.

-If you need define costume way for this, create your own factory, implemented by ImageManagerFactoryInterface and push your implementation to UserImageManger.getImageManagerFactory() method.
+If you need to define costume way for this, create your own factory, implemented by ImageManagerFactoryInterface and push your implementation to UserImageManger.getImageManagerFactory() method.